FriendsOfFlarum/anti-spam/README.md

 Combines previously seperate extentions (`fof/stopforumspam`, `fof/spamblock`) into one to better fight the war on forum spam.

+## Features

+- Set default actions to be processed when a user is marked as a "spammer"
+- Select either "delete" or "suspend" for users
+- Select "delete", "hide" or "move to tag" for spam discussions
+- Select either "delete" or "hide" for spam replies
+- Option to submit spammer details to the [StopForumSpam database](https://www.stopforumspam.com/)
+- Check new registrations agains the [StopForumSpam database](https://www.stopforumspam.com/) to block spammers before they can register on your forum (also supports OAuth registrations)

+## More integrations

+Future integrations with extensions such as:
+- `fof/user-bio`
+- `fof/upload`

+and more, are planned soon.

 ## Installation

 Install with composer: